panicmechanic/ZMD/Readme.md

 DONE:
+#- Fixed stumbling
+#- Fixed player_move_or_attack and made sure handle_keys returns its value properly
+#- Fixed occasional startup error due to pygmys spawning outside the map
+#- Implemented Auto rest function, stops on 50, 80 and 100 hp.
+Will also stop if too hungry or monster in FOV.
 #- Fixed snake poison bug where the effect would be applied to the player and all snakes in FOV.
 	Nested the check_for_poison function in the attack function.
 Probably should have been there in the first place.
 May be a similar bug in the eat_food() function.